 The girls also liked the Winnie the Pooh tree house.
 We asked Mila to go in there and close the bottom of the dutch door but she was scared to go in there by herself.

 There is also an exhibit for the Laura Ingalls Wilder book, ‘Little House in the Big Woods‘.
 This is the book that talks about the time she spent in Pepin, Wisconsin with her family.

 In the Little House exhibit, there is a complete homestead with a log cabin, a stove on a tripod over a fire pit and a covered wagon.
 The covered wagon was the original RV and Ma and Pa were the original road trippers.

 Many of the staff here are volunteers including this old man who was sitting in a rocker in the corner of the garden reading books to little kids.
 Ava handed him a book to read but I think she was a little unsure of him.

 We got back to the Mish and the girls ran off to play with Steve’s boys while Marlene decided to do some trespassing at the awesome barn behind us.
 She has been really hoping to find a nice, old, rundown barn like this since we started seeing them in Utah.
+While such dilapidated shacks might radiate an exciting aura, all the same, it is important to take care of your house, lest that they end up in a condition akin to this rundown barn.
+With NortherLightsExteriors.com it is easy to refurbish your house.
 This one is perfect as it is no longer used as the primary barn for the farm so the owners don’t care as much about people walking up to check it out.
 Also the crop of the season has already been harvested so it was pretty easy to get to it.